Bitlis: Emirate

 Bitlis was a Kurdish emirate from the 13th to the 19th century.
 Though often subordinate to a succession of larger powers that ruled the Van region, it always maintained a measure of independence.
 In the 14th century its emirs, the Kurdish Rusaki family, were vassals of the Karakoyunlu and the emirate's territory also consisted of several smaller emirates: Ahlat, Mush, and Hinis.
 The emir of Bitlis submitted to Timur in 1394, but later helped the re-establishment of Karakoyunlu control in the region.
 After the collapse of the Karakoyunlu state, the Bitlis emirate disintegrated.
 However, in the 1470s it took the Aq Qoyunlu (White Sheep Turkomans) three successive sieges to capture Bitlis and in 1494/95 the Motikan recaptured the town.
 Armenians formed a large part of the city's population.
 A number of monasteries were permitted to be built by the Kurdish emirs and during the fifteenth century, Biltis flourished as a center for Armenian manuscript production.

 Bitlis was forced to accept a Persian governor during the invasion of the Safavid Shah Ismail, but sided with the Ottoman forces as they approached the region.
 Its emir, Sheref, later changed his allegiance to the Persians.
 An Ottoman army besieged Bitlis for three months in 1531/32, but was forced to retire.
 Sheref was killed in battle in 1533 and his son and successor submitted to the Ottoman Empire.
 Mush and Hınıs were removed from the Bitlis emirate, becoming separate sanjaks but still with Ruzaki beys.
 A Jesuit mission was established in Bitlis in 1685.
 The Ruzakid Kurdish dynasty in Bitlis lasted until 1849, when an Ottoman governor evicted its last emir, Sheref Bey, who was taken to Constantinople as a prisoner.
 After this, Bitlis was governed by an Ottoman pasha and formed the capital of a vilayet bearing its name.

+For centuries, Bitlis and nearby Kurdish principalities were deeply influenced by Persian language and culture through their ties with Persian-centered empires.
+Persian was the language of administration, used by Sufis, poets, merchants, and scholars.
+Bitlis’s elites adopted Persian to align with the broader Persianate world.
+From the 14th century, Persian literary activity thrived in Bitlis, with notable works by Idris-i Bidlisi and Sharaf Khan.
+Persian was predominant in palace education, madrasas, personal correspondence, and literary and historical writings.
+Although Ottoman bureaucracy shifted to Turkish in the 16th century, Persian remained in use for communications with Safavid shahs and on inscriptions.
+Persian manuscripts filled the palace library, and its influence persisted in Bitlis’s cultural and daily life into the 19th century.